 As I look back on recent years, I notice a recurring trend of revisiting old haunts and much of that happened in 2014 itself.
 Even the walk featured in this entry was one of those.
 It was 2012 when I last got to explore the coastline of the Gower and thickening cloud meant that I did not see the coastline between Rhossili and Port-Eynon at its best.
 What I did see was enough encouragement for a return visit just over two years later when splendid autumnal sunshine was my lot.
 It was all very different to the advancing threat of thunder and lightning that reached the area in the early hours of a Sunday morning.

-In order to ensure that I actually get to Gower for a walk that weekend, I travelled on Saturday and spent the night in Swansea.
+To ensure that I actually got to Gower for a walk that weekend, I travelled on Saturday and spent the night in Swansea.
 That a few previous attempts foundered because of website troubles and other preoccupations added more motivation to take this course of action.
 More impetus was added by 2014 being the last year when the Gower would enjoy a summer Sunday bus service.
-Then, it appeared that such opportunities were not guaranteed to be available again but there is a summer Sunday and bank holiday service in operation for 2017.
+Then, it appeared that such opportunities were not guaranteed to be available again, but there is a summer Sunday and bank holiday service in operation for 2017.